Sustainability and Inner Transformation

 Humanity is facing increasingly complex environmental and sustainability challenges.
 Current coordination mechanisms, problem-solving strategies, and modes of scientific inquiry, teaching and learning appear insufficient to address these challenges and bring about transformative change towards more sustainable pathways.

 As a result, the notion of inner transformation (or inner transition) has emerged as a new area of exploration.
 The course explores this new area and creates space and opportunities for learning and knowledge development on this topic.
-Inner transformation, as used here, describes changes in the sphere of human interiority related to people’s (expanded) consciousness, associated values, mindsets and/or beliefs.
-Accordingly, it relates to all kinds of activities that can support such changes (e.g., mental, religious and indigenous practices/knowledge).
+Inner transformation, as used here, describes changes in the sphere of human interiority related to people’s (expanded) consciousness, mindsets, values, and beliefs.
+Accordingly, it relates to all kinds of activities and capacities that can support such changes (e.g., mental, religious and indigenous practices/knowledge).
 The course critically discusses related concepts and activities.